 Quality of Haitian girls: 2/5

-Haitian girls are not nearly as attractive as their neighboring Dominican sisters.
-While in the Dominican Republic you have a wide range of skin tones, most Haitian girls are dark skinned.
+In the Dominican Republic you have more variety of skin tones, while most Haitian girls are dark skinned.
+In general Haitian girls are not nearly as attractive as their neighboring Dominican sisters.
 You will very rarely see a stunner in the streets, I think the cuter Haitian girls leave for the Dominican republic to find a better life.

 The main positive quality of Haitian girls is their ass.
 If you’re an ass-man you’re in good shape, they have amazing curves and some gravity defying booties can be spotted on a regular basis.